 How well will I be prepared for national certification and employment once I complete the program?

-Since 2002, 90% of those completing the graduate program were employed in TR within 2 months of graduation.
+Since 2002, 90% of those completing the graduate program were employed in RT within 2 months of graduation.
 Of those who have taken the certification exam, 100% have passed.

-Bottom line, why should I attend Temple's TR graduate program?
+Bottom line, why should I attend Temple's RT graduate program?

 Many reasons, but here are some of the top considerations.

 #1.
 Faculty.
 You'll study with dedicated faculty who are well known and respected nationally and internationally.
 The department has an unusual mix of faculty expertise, including a developmental psychologist specializing in aging, a leisure scientist specializing in multicultural perspectives on health and healing, and an array of credentialed recreation therapists (CTRS) with years of practice experience.
 These faculty often have projects going on and you can get involved with them.

 #2.
 Location.
 Whatever your interest, the metropolitan Philadelphia area offers abundant opportunities to enhance your learning with hands-on experience in varied settings with wide ranging client populations.
 Temple's extensive alumni network also provides ready-made contacts for internships and employment.
 And when you're not working on your grad program, you can take advantage of all that a first-class city offers in terms of exciting night-life and cultural entertainment, all within 2 hours of the shore the Poconos mountains, New York City and Washington, DC.

 #3.
 The program.
 Temple's graduate program has been around for more than 25 years and has graduated some outstanding recreation therapists, many of whom have been leaders in this profession.
 You'll be prepared for the national credentialing exam, and you'll be marketable.